 Are you curious about them?
 They are actually a great plan if this is not your first time in Barcelona and want to do something different, or if you are spending a few days in town and want to dig a bit deeper into Gaudi’s world.

-These are the early Gaudi works that most tourists miss:
+These are the Gaudi buildings off the beaten path that most tourists miss:

 The Guell Pavilions and the Dragon Gate

 The Count Güell also owned a large real state in what used to be the outskirts of Barcelona and now is the Pedralbes district.
 Gaudi was asked to build a spectacular gate that would welcome the visitors that would arrive from Barcelona (since that used to be the countryside near the city, then).
 He was also asked to build the stable and the house for the concierge.
 It is open to the public and they offer guided tours, but it’s best to check the website of the Modernism Route before heading there.
 If it was closed, the gate itself is worth seeing from the outside: it is an impressive rough iron dragon with his mouth open.
 The decoration of the whole entrance is inspired in the story of Heracles and the Hesperides garden, as explained by Mossen Cinto Verdaguer, a Catalan priest and writer that was a good friend of the Count Guell.